Memory Loss

 A person with memory loss needs a lot of support.

-• It helps to show the person familiar objects, music, or and photos or play familiar music.
+• It helps to show the person familiar objects, music, photos, or play familiar music.

 • It is important to write down when the person should take any medicine or do other critical tasks.

-• If a person needs help with everyday tasks, or if safety or nutrition is a concern, you may want to consider extended-care facilities, such as a nursing home.
+• If a person needs help with everyday tasks, or if safety or nutrition is a concern, you may want to consider extended-care facilities, such as an adult family home or nursing home.

 What should I expect during a doctor appointment?